 You can explore the stops and rest areas along the Sognefjell road here as you plan your route.
 From the road, you can access Jotunheimen National Park (“Home of the Giants”) with its huge mountain peaks.

 Jotunheimen National Park is known for stunning vistas, great fishing and hiking.
 You can also walk on glaciers in Jotunheimen, but please be advised that glacier walking is dangerous and will require a guide and proper equipment.
 There are some outfitters who will take children, but you will need to check on ability levels and ages if you want to take children.

 Enjoy the Lustrafjord Valley

-As you leave the barren mountains behind, enjoy the views of quaint country villages, striking red barns and white churches against a lush green backdrop.
+As you leave the barren mountains behind, enjoy the views of quaint country villages, striking red barns, and white churches against a lush green backdrop.
 Stop in a small village such as Skjolden or Solvorn for a bowl of Norway's famous fish soup.

-You can opt to stay in a resort or hotel once you arrive at Sognefjord, but if you really want to experience Norway, find a small cottage or farmhouse to rent.
+You can opt to stay in a resort or hotel once you arrive at Sogndalsfjora, but if you really want to experience Norway, find a small cottage or farmhouse to rent.
 We loved our stay at an old farmhouse at Amblegaard on Sognefjord.

 Related: Tips for Renting a Great Vacation Home